ml-tooling/ml-workspace/README.md

 <img src="./docs/images/feature-desktop-vnc-clipboard.png"/>

 > 💡 _**Long-running tasks:** Use the desktop GUI for long-running Jupyter executions.
-By running notebooks from the browser of your workspace desktop GUI, all output will be synchronized to the notebook even if you have disconnected your workspace from the notebook._
+By running notebooks from the browser of your workspace desktop GUI, all output will be synchronized to the notebook even if you have disconnected your browser from the notebook._

 ### Visual Studio Code